awsdocs/amazon-ecs-developer-guide/doc_source/scheduling_tasks.md

 **Custom Schedulers**

 Amazon ECS allows you to create your own schedulers that meet the needs of your business, or to leverage third party schedulers\.
-[Blox](https://blox.github.io/) is an open\- source project that gives you more control over how your containerized applications run on Amazon ECS\.
+[Blox](https://blox.github.io/) is an open\-source project that gives you more control over how your containerized applications run on Amazon ECS\.
 It enables you to build schedulers and integrate third\-party schedulers with Amazon ECS while leveraging Amazon ECS to fully manage and scale your clusters\.
 Custom schedulers use the [StartTask](https://docs.aws.amazon.com/AmazonECS/latest/APIReference//API_StartTask.html) API operation to place tasks on specific container instances within your cluster\.
-For more information, see [StartTask](https://docs.aws.amazon.com/AmazonECS/latest/APIReference//API_StartTask.html) in the *Amazon Elastic Container Service API Reference*\.

 **Note**
 Custom schedulers are only compatible with tasks using the EC2 launch type\.
 If you are using the Fargate launch type for your tasks, the StartTask API does not work\.